Turkmenistan: Architecture

-The tasks for modern Turkmen architecture are diverse application of modern aesthetics, the search for an architect's own artistic style, and inclusion of the existing historico-cultural environment.
-Most major new buildings, especially those in Ashgabat, are faced with white marble.
-Major projects such as Turkmenistan Tower, Bagt köşgi, Alem Cultural and Entertainment Center, Ashgabat Flagpole have transformed the country's skyline and promote its identity as a modern, contemporary city.
+The capital city of Ashgabat is the center of Turkmenistan's new post-soviet architecture.
+In the early 2000s the government of Turkmenistan began to rebuild the city of Ashgabat in a style partially inspired by Soviet Architecture, emphasizing grandiosity.
+The city was rebuilt with a standardized design of white marble.
+In fact, the city has the most white marble covered buildings of any city in the world, over 543.
+Much of the city's design has been because of former President Berdimuhamedow's ambition to break numerous obscure world records.
+This includes the white marble buildings, but also is the cause behind the design of Alem Entertainment Center, which features the world's largest enclosed Ferris wheel.
+Also notable is the Wedding Palace, a ornate gold and white building topped by a massive globe.

 Sports

 The most popular sport in Turkmenistan is football.
-The national team has never qualified for the FIFA World Cup but has appeared twice at the AFC Asian Cup, in 2004 and 2019, failing to advance past the group stage at both editions.
-Another popular sport is archery, Turkmenistan holds league and local competitions for archery.
-International sports events hosted in Turkmenistan include; the 2021 UCI Track Cycling World Championships, the 2017 Asian Indoor and Martial Arts Games, and the 2018 World Weightlifting Championships.
+The national team has never qualified for the FIFA World Cup.
+However, the team has appeared twice at the AFC Asian Cup, in 2004 and 2019; they failed to advance past the group stage in both editions.
+Another popular sport is archery; Turkmenistan holds league and local competitions for archery.
+International sports events hosted in Turkmenistan include; the 2017 Asian Indoor and Martial Arts Games and the 2018 World Weightlifting Championships.